 The Bible speaks of man subduing the earth and at its present size could probably accommodate about 10 – 20 billion people if there were fewer oceans as the Bible mentions.
 But with a universe so vast, why would one just limit humankind to just one planet?

 I don’t believe we are destined to remain on Earth.
-Earth will always be our home but the change that will take place on our frail human bodies after the second coming will make us better equipped for travel beyond this solar system.
+Earth will always be our home, but the change that will take place on our frail human bodies after Jesus Christ returns to this earth, will make us better equipped for travel beyond our solar system.
 It will have to in order for us to journey to the stars.

 In Revelation, it says the Earth and the heavens will be transformed in fire.
 I don’t believe this applies to the moons of Saturn and the stars and exoplanets beyond.
 I believe mankind’s old existence will be wiped away off the face of the planet and all of the space junk in our lower earth orbit will be consumed by fire.
 With a new earth void of pollution and satellites, we will be even more in awe of the stars of heaven.